 The “As-Is” Sale Disclosure Trap That Costs FSBO Sellers

 One of the most dangerous misconceptions among FSBO sellers involves the belief that “as-is” sales reduce or eliminate disclosure obligations.
-This assumption proves catastrophically expensive when tested in California courts.
+This assumption proves catastrophically expensive when tested in Arizona courts.

 What “As-Is” Actually Protects (And What It Doesn’t)